There is no getting away from the fact that e-commerce has become one of the most important

 If you are planning on venturing down the influencer path as part of your e-commerce business plan, then make sure to do your research on the individuals you have in mind.
 Do their goals and values align with yours?
 Do they have the appropriate following for your business?

-Different levels of influencers will have their own demands and fees for partnerships, and you can use FameAudit to determine if the audience the influencer account has the community and audience that meets your target demographic.
+Popular influencers will have their demands and fees for partnerships, and you can use FameAudit to determine if the influencer has the community and audience that meets your target demographic.

 DID YOU KNOW?